 The Unbreakable

 Every cipher you've seen in this museum has been broken.
 Some in days.
 Some after centuries.
 One cipher exists that Claude Shannon proved mathematically unbreakable — yet we almost never use it, because its requirements are practically impossible to meet.
-This final hall confronts that paradox, examines why classical cryptography collapsed entirely in WWII, and shows how modern cryptography rose from those ashes.
+This hall confronts that paradox and examines why classical cryptography collapsed entirely in WWII.

 The only cipher proved mathematically unbreakable by Claude Shannon (1949).
 Three requirements: the key must be truly random, exactly as long as the message, and never reused.
 If any condition is violated, security collapses entirely — as the VENONA project proved when Soviet operators reused pads under wartime pressure.